-Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "BrowseFox" and disable it.

-If you continue having problems with removal of BrowseFox you can reset you Internet Explorer settings to default.
+If you continue to have problems with removal of BrowseFox, reset your Internet Explorer settings to default.

 Windows Vista and Windows 7 users: Click the Windows logo, in the start search box type "inetcpl.cpl" and click enter.
 In the opened window click on "Advanced" tab, then click Reset.